Vapor Barrier Dangers: The Physics of the 'Mold Sandwich' (2026)

 Phase Change Materials (PCM): Smart Insulation Guide (2026)

 Imagine drywall that absorbs heat during the day by 'melting' internally, then releases it at night by freezing.
-BioPCM is the ultimate thermal mass hack.
+BioPCM is the practical thermal mass hack.

 Soundproofing Insulation: Rockwool vs. Fiberglass vs. Foam (2026)